-Contrary to what happened in the First World War, many of the soldiers who suffered damage in the spinal column managed to survive, which meant a greater need for wheelchairs for veterans with physical disabilities.
-At that time, there were many advances in manual wheelchairs, however, it was not a solution for quadriplegic individuals, who were unable to use a wheelchair without the assistance of another person.
+Contrary to what happened in the First World War, many of the soldiers who suffered damage to their spines managed to survive, which meant a greater need for wheelchairs for veterans with physical disabilities.
+At the time, there were many advances in manual wheelchairs, however, it was not a solution for quadriplegic individuals, who were unable to use a wheelchair without the assistance of another person.

 Thanks to the support of the Canadian Government and other scientists, George Klein managed to invent the electric wheelchair.
-No doubt that the existence of many soldiers and disabled war veterans has been key to the development of rehabilitation engineering.
+There’s no doubt that the presence of many soldiers and disabled war veterans was key to the development of rehabilitation engineering.

 In addition to the invention of the electric wheelchair, there have been several other important developments in personal mobility devices over the last century that are worth examining.

 Mobility scooters were introduced for the first time in the late 1960s, early 70s.
 They were quite successful and seen as alternatives to the electric wheelchair.
-Nevertheless, they are designed for people who can walk, but who cannot travel long distances on foot due to problems in the knees or arthritis.
+They were designed for people who can walk, but who cannot travel long distances on foot due to problems in their knees or arthritis.